broij/akka-stream-utils/README.md

 ```

 # Operators
 The specification of each operator provided by the library is given in the following sections.
-In addition, one can refer to the [tests](/src/test/scala/be/broij/akka/stream/OperatorsSpec.scala) in order to have a practical understanding on how to use the respective operators and clear out any ambiguity.

 ## DistinctKey
 `DistinctKey[T, K](keyOf: T => K): Flow[T, T, NotUsed]`

-Creates a flow filtering out the elements whose key is the same as the one of the precedent element.
+Creates a flow filtering out the elements whose key is identical to the one of their preceding element.
 The function _keyOf_ is used to extract the keys of the elements.

 ![DistinctKeyExample](/images/example-distinctKey.png)
 *An example of the stream which is produced by applying the distinctKey operator to a stream of integers where the keyOf function is the identity function.*